 The desert is a harsh environment!

-and they say everything out there either
+The temperatures are extreme, and they say everything out there either

 "bites, sticks, or stings".